Louis de Jaucourt: The Encyclopédie

 Jaucourt volunteered to work on the Encyclopédie, recruited by publisher Michel-Antoine David starting with the second volume of the work.
 He began modestly, with only a few articles in each of the next several volumes, but gradually became more and more involved.
-Between 1759 and 1765 he wrote on average 8 encyclopaedia articles per day, for a total of 17,266 out of 71,818 articles (or about 25%), making him by far the single most prolific contributor to Encyclopédie.
+Between 1759 and 1765 he wrote on average 8 encyclopedia articles per day, for a total of 17,266 out of 71,818 articles (or about 25%), making him by far the single most prolific contributor to Encyclopédie.
 His contributions come to some 4,700,000 words.
 He was especially active in the later volumes, writing between 30% and 45% of the articles in volumes 10 to 17.
 This earned him the nickname l'esclave de l'Encyclopédie (the slave of the Encyclopedia).

 By the publication of the eighth volume, Diderot saw fit to thank his collaborator for his tireless dedication to the project, stating:"If we have raised a shout of joy like the sailor when he espies land after a sombre night that has kept him midway between sky and flood, it is to M. de Jaucourt that we are indebted for it.
 What has he not done for us, especially in these latter times?
 With what constancy has he not refused all the solicitations, whether of friendship or of authority, that sought to take him away from us?
 Never has sacrifice of repose, of health, of interest been more absolute and more entire."Unlike other editors, Jaucourt was independently wealthy and asked for no payment for his full-time labours.
 He employed a group of secretaries, out of his own pocket, to help with the effort and to take his dictation.
 Most of his works consisted of summarising full books and other longer works into encyclopaedia articles, with much content copied verbatim from existing sources, earning him the derision of some contributors that favored more original thought.